remap/TestWebKit/README.md

 * MobileVLC Kit
 * SocketIO framework

 MobileVLC Kit and SocketIO framework are handled automatically using Cocoapods.
-However, if you don’t have binary distribution of this repo, you’ll need to build WebRTC for iOS from sources.
-See webrtc.org for more details on how to do it.
+Compiled WebRTC framework for iOS comes with this repo.
+It is, however, an old build (2017) but it works.
+If you need to update WebRTC framework for any reason, you’ll need to build it from source yourself.
+Consulr webrtc.org on more information how to do it.

 ### Project setup
 The *TestWebKit.xcworkspace* workspace includes subproject for TestWebKit and Cocoapods dependency project.
 Before trying to build, go to the repo directory in the terminal and type: